FinixLei/WeChat_LandLords/README.txt

 4. MoveClassifier (Move type classifier)
    Given a list (i.e. a move), tell which type it belongs to.

-5. play_move(cards, rival_move)
+5. get_possible_moves(cards, rival_move)
-   Give all the possible moves per cards on hand and rival's move
+   Give all the possible moves per cards on hand and the rival's move

 ---------------------------------------------------------------------------